Colimit-Based Composition of High-Level Computing Devices: Categories of Computons and Computon Morphisms

-The first diagram in Definition \ref{def:morphism} preserves adjacency of inflows and outflows with respect to computation units.
-The immediate diagram on the right preserves adjacency between ports and their information flows.
-The isolated square retains port typing, and the remaining one keeps the relationship between inflows, outflows and devices.
-The last two restrictions from Definition \ref{def:morphism} ensure that a computon can be embedded into another only at its interface, i.e., only inports or outports of the source computon can be attached to new computation units in the target computon.
+The leftmost diagram in Definition \ref{def:morphism} ensures preservation of inflow and outflow adjacency with respect to computation units.
+The immediate diagram on the right enforces preservation of the adjacency between ports and their information flows.
+The isolated square ensures that port typing is retained, and the remaining one keeps the relationship between inflows, outflows and devices.
+The restriction ${\vec{i}(\alpha)\cup\vec{o}(\alpha)\subseteq P_1^+\cup P_1^-}$ ensures that a computon can be inserted into another only at its interface, i.e., only inports or outports of the source computon can be attached to new computation units in the target computon.
 As a consequence, we have the following lemma.

-\begin{lemma}[\cite{arellanes_compositional_2024}] For any computon morphism ${\alpha\colon\lambda_1\rightarrow\lambda_2}$, ${\alpha^{-1}(P_2^+)\subseteq P_1^+}$ and ${\alpha^{-1}(P_2^-)\subseteq P_1^-}$. \end{lemma}
+\begin{lemma}[\cite{arellanescompositional2026}] For any computon morphism ${\alpha\colon\lambda_1\rightarrow\lambda_2}$, ${\alpha^{-1}(P_2^+)\subseteq P_1^+}$ and ${\alpha^{-1}(P_2^-)\subseteq P_1^-}$. \end{lemma}

 There is a special class of morphisms, called markers, which allow embedding a trivial computon into a computon interface (see Definition \ref{def:markers}).
 When the embedding covers all the inports, it is called an \emph{in-marker} and, when it covers all the outports, it is called an \emph{out-marker}.
-In \cite{arellanes_compositional_2024}, it has been shown that markers are unique up to unique isomorphism and always exist.

 \begin{definition}[Computon Markers] A marker ${\lambda^\square}$ of a computon $\lambda$ is a computon monomorphism ${\lambda_0\rightarrow\lambda}$ where $\lambda_0$ is a trivial computon and ${\lambda^\square(P_0)=P^\square}$ with ${\square\in\{+,-\}}$.
 If ${\square=+}$, it is called an \emph{in-marker}; otherwise, an \emph{out-marker}. \end{definition}